 Antibes is a popular seaside town in the French Riviera, with beaches and natural bays.
-It’s known for its old town enclosed by 16th-century ramparts with the star-shaped Fort Carré which overlooks luxury yachts moored at the Port Vauban marina.
+It’s known for its old town enclosed by 16th-century ramparts with the star-shaped Fort Carré overlooking luxury mega-yachts moored at the Port Vauban marina.

 The Phocaean Greeks founded an acropolis in the area in the 4th century.
 The name of the town, Antipolis, meant “the city across”.
 Its name was a nod to its sister-city, Nice, since trade routes existed along its coast.

 Later, Antibes became a Roman settlement.
 You can trace the Greek and Roman history through the castle and the church.
 There are still remains of aqueducts (water supply structures) built by the Romans.
 Villas and townhouses from ancient times are excavated and show the luxurious life of its dwellers.